AndVazquez/se-moodle-learning-analytics/README.md

 ## Overview

-This repository contains the code and analysis notebooks accompanying the paper *[paper title]*.
+This repository contains the code and analysis notebooks accompanying the paper *Learning to Learn with AI: How AI Policy Reshapes Learning Trajectories in Software Engineering Education*.
 The pipeline processes multi-year Moodle event logs to identify student engagement patterns and their relationship with academic performance.

 ## Repository structure